 And yet, MedPAC’s “long-standing assessment [is] that, when properly compared, Medicare spends more overall for enrollees in Medicare Advantage than the program would have spent for similar beneficiaries enrolled in traditional FFS Medicare.”

 FAH advocates for federal policies that level the playing field between MA and Medicare FFS beneficiaries.
-During the 116th Congress, the FAH joined a large coalition in support of H.R.
-3107, the Improving Seniors’ Timely Access to Care Act of 2019.
-It would establish prohibitions, requirements and streamlined standards relating to prior authorization processes under MA plans.
+During the 117th Congress, the FAH joined a large coalition in support the Improving Seniors’ Timely Access to Care Act of 2021.
+The legislation, which has been introduced in the House and Senate with strong bipartisan support, would establish prohibitions, requirements and streamlined standards relating to prior authorization processes under MA plans.
 Action taken at the state level through departments of insurance and departments of managed care varies depending on state law and regulations.
 FAH continues to monitor key state actions taken in response to plans for the purpose of assessing opportunities to address these issues at the federal level.